 In a case where a student is suspected of cheating or disturbing an exam, they must be offered the opportunity to be heard.
 If proven, the student’s misconduct shall be reported in writing to the Dean or the director of the academic unit concerned, who shall decide whether any further measures need to be taken.

 The Dean or the director of the academic unit may, at their discretion, report the cheating to the Rector, who may take the disciplinary measure(s) referred to in Section 45 of the Universities Act.

 Section 46.
 Degree certificates

-When a student completes their degree, the faculty shall issue a degree certificate to the student.
+When a student completes their degree, the faculty shall issue a digital degree certificate to the student.
+Upon request, the student shall have the right to obtain a printed-out degree certificate.
 A Diploma Supplement for international use shall be automatically enclosed with all degree certificates.
 The Diploma Supplement includes all the necessary information on the university issuing the certificate, the content and results of the studies referred to in the degree certificate, and the status of the studies completed by the holder.

 Section 47.
 Registration of study attainments

 The exam date or the date of submitting a written assignment for examination shall be the completion date of the study attainment.
 The completion date of theses (excluding Bachelor’s theses) shall be the date of the decision on the grading of the thesis.
 If a study attainment has several parts, the date of the final part shall be the completion date of the study attainment.

 The provisions of Section 29 of the Personal Data Act (523/1999) shall apply to situations where a controller of a register, on its own initiative, rectifies study attainment data.
 Students shall request that the unit that graded their study attainment rectify a flaw or defect, which the student has noticed.
 The request for rectification shall be made in writing.
 The request shall be handled without undue delay.
 If the student is not satisfied with the rectification decision, they may apply for a rectification from the Board of Appeal.